 1. NGRR Obligation

 We cannot and do not guarantee a Golden for every applicant.
 We look for the Golden with the best match to your household’s requirements.
-However, if your requirements are too narrow regarding behavior, compatibility with your children and age, it may delay or eliminate you from adopting a Golden.
-Applications with the least restrictions on behavior, age, compatibility that meet our requirements, stand the best chance of adopting a Golden.
+However, if your requirements are too narrow regarding behavior, compatibility with your children, and age, it may delay or eliminate you from adopting a Golden.
+Applications with the least restrictions on behavior, age, and compatibility that meet our requirements stand the best chance of adopting a Golden.

-*It can take a year for a golden to become available for an approved applicant.
-Flexibility for the golden is critical.
+*It can take a year for a golden to become available for an approved applicant based on the desired criteria.
+Flexibility for the golden is critical to improve the timing of an available dog..

 2. Age

-Nearly all of the dogs we rescue are older than 18 months and we rarely have puppies, yet our number one request from applicants is to adopt a Golden under 18 months.
-So, specifying only a dog under 18 months could delay your adopting a Golden from us.
-If you do not wish to broaden your age requirements, we recommend you find a reputable breeder by clicking this Puppy Page link to NORCAL Golden Retriever Club’s Puppy Referral website page where there is an email address you can contact for a current list of reputable breeders.
+Nearly all the dogs we rescue are older than 12 months, and we occasionally have puppies; yet, our number one request from applicants is to adopt a Golden under 12 months.
+Specifying only a dog under 12 months could delay your adopting a Golden from us.
+Suppose you do not wish to broaden your age requirements.
+In that case, we recommend you find a reputable breeder by clicking this Puppy Page link to NORCAL Golden Retriever Club’s Puppy Referral website page, where there is an email address you can contact for a current list of reputable breeders.

 3. Responsibility